lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 \subsection{Jaynesian Derivation of Minimal Entropy Configuration}

 Jaynes proposed that statistical mechanics problems should be treated as problems of inference.
-One assigns a probability distribution (or density matrix in the quantum case) that is maximally noncommittal with respect to missing information, subject to known constraints.
+One assigns a probability distribution (or density matrix) that is maximally noncommittal with respect to missing information, subject to known constraints.

 While Jaynes applied this idea to derive the *maximum entropy* configuration given constraints, here we adapt it to derive the *minimum entropy* configuration, under an assumption of zero initial entropy bounded by a maximum entropy of $N$ bits.